Payment card interchange fee and merchant discount antitrust litigation: Terms

-The settlement provides for the cash equivalent of a 10 basis-point reduction (0.1 percent) of swipe fees charged to merchants for a period of eight months.
+The settlement provided for the cash equivalent of a 10 basis-point reduction (0.1 percent) of swipe fees charged to merchants for a period of eight months.
 This eight-month period would probably begin in the middle of 2013.
-The total value of the settlement will be about $7.25 billion.
-This amount could be decreased based on the number of plaintiffs who opt-out.
+The total value of the settlement was to be about $7.25 billion.
+This amount could have decreased based on the number of plaintiffs who opted out.

 A part of the settlement that allows merchants to charge fees to customers paying via credit card in order to recoup swipe fees took effect on January 27, 2013.
-Debit cards and transactions in the ten states that prohibit credit-card surcharges will not be affected.
-Many large retailers, such as Wal-Mart and Target have opted not to impose surcharges.
+Debit cards and transactions in the ten states that prohibit credit-card surcharges were not affected.
+Many large retailers, such as Wal-Mart and Target, opted not to impose surcharges.
 In the event of a return, surcharges are refunded along with the purchase price of the merchandise.
-The National Association of Convenience Stores, also known as the NACS, complained that this measure "merely make[s] retailers the collection agents for the banks."
+The National Association of Convenience Stores (NACS) complained that this measure "merely make[s] retailers the collection agents for the banks."
 The National Retail Federation said, "that card company fees are the problem and the surcharge story is a volume that belongs on the fiction aisles.
 The real threat to retailers and their customers continues to be price-fixed hidden fees that can only be cured by transparency and competition."

-Opponents object to provisions that would bar future lawsuits and even prevent merchants from opting out of significant portions of the proposed settlement.
-Stephen Neuwirth, a lawyer representing Home Depot, said, “It’s so obvious Visa and MasterCard were prepared to make a large payment because of the scope of the releases being given.
-It’s all one quid pro quo and merchants like the Home Depot are being denied the chance to opt out of that quid pro quo and say this is a bad deal.”
+Opponents objected to provisions that would bar future lawsuits and even prevent merchants from opting out of significant portions of the proposed settlement.
+Stephen Neuwirth, a lawyer representing Home Depot, said, "It's so obvious Visa and MasterCard were prepared to make a large payment because of the scope of the releases being given.
+It's all one quid pro quo and merchants like the Home Depot are being denied the chance to opt out of that quid pro quo and say this is a bad deal."